LosFuzzys/LosTemplates/README.md

 **Modifying the Makefile:**

-Authors or organizers can edit this `Makefile` in order to add required functionality for their CTF, in this case we recommend changing the version label with `-GLACIERCTF`.
-This way you can compare against it in your automated testing scripts, it in case it requires non-standard handling.
+Authors and organizers can edit the top level `Makefile` from a challenge in order to add required functionality for their CTF.
+In this case, we recommend changing the version label as `-GLACIERCTF25`.
+This way you can compare against it in automated testing scripts, in case it requires non-standard handling due to changes made to the `Makefile`.

 **Buffering for pwn:**

-We don't recommend disabling the buffering at the entrypoint for C programs, it usually `LD_PRELOAD`s the binary and causes unexpected allocations, possibly breaking locally developed heap exploits.
+We don't recommend disabling the buffering at the `entrypoint.sh` for C programs, it usually `LD_PRELOAD`s the binary and causes unexpected allocations, likely breaking locally developed heap exploits.
 Always disable it in the program `main` or init function with `man 3 setvbuf`.

 **Creating a writeable path:**